Messerschmitt Bf 109: Operational history

-Bf 109s remained in foreign service for many years after World War II.
+Bf 109s remained in foreign service for many years after the war.
+The Bf109 was the first aircraft deployed at the beginning of the Israeli Air Force.
 The Swiss used their Bf 109Gs well into the 1950s.
 The Finnish Air Force did not retire their Bf 109Gs until March 1954.
 Romania used its Bf 109s until 1955.
-The Spanish Hispanos flew even longer.
-Some were still in service in the late 1960s.
-They appeared in films (notably Battle of Britain) playing the role of Bf 109Es.
-Some Hispano airframes were sold to museums, which rebuilt them as Bf 109s.
+The Spanish Hispanos flew even longer, some still in service in the late 1960s.
+They appeared in films (notably Battle of Britain) playing the role of Bf 109Es; some Hispano airframes were sold to museums, which rebuilt them as Bf 109s.

 Operators

-Note, this list includes operators who used Bf 109s for active service or combat.
+Note: this list includes operators who used Bf 109s for active service or combat.
 It does not include France, the Soviet Union, the United Kingdom, and the United States, which all operated small numbers of captured aircraft for testing and evaluation (see: Messerschmitt Bf 109 operational history#Allied Bf 109s).